MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/asset-capture-overview.md

 # Asset Capture Public Preview Overview

 ## Overview
-Overview of what this is
+Overview of what this preview is

 ## Entity Reference